Peter Van Brugh Livingston: Career

 After his graduation from Yale, he became engaged in the shipping business with William Alexander, Lord Stirling.
 He was also engaged in the slave trade with his father.
 Livingston's mercantile interests involved activities in the West Indies, North Carolina, and Fort Niagara, where he was involved in the fur trade.

-In 1748, he became one of founders and original trustees of the College of New Jersey (now Princeton University), and served until 1761.
+In 1748, he helped found the College of New Jersey (now Princeton University) and became one of its original trustees, serving until 1761.
 In 1755, he furnished the supplies for the expedition of Governor William Shirley to Acadia.

 In 1775, he was a member of the Committee of One Hundred.
 He was a delegate to the New York Provincial Congresses, and was President from May 1775 to August 1775 and from September 1776 to March 1777.
 He was also Chairman of the Committee of Safety from September 1776 to March 1777.
 In 1776, he was appointed Treasurer by the Provincial Congress, and remained in office until 1778, after the establishment of the State Government.

 Personal life

 His home in New York City was a large mansion on the east side of what is now Hanover Square, with grounds extending to the East River.
 Later he removed to Elizabethtown, N.J., and died there at the Liberty Hall.

-On November 3, 1739, Peter Van Brugh Livingston he married Mary Alexander (1721–1767), the daughter of James Alexander and Mary Spratt Provoost, and the sister of his business associate, Lord Stirling.
+On November 3, 1739, Peter Van Brugh Livingston married Mary Alexander (1721–1767), the daughter of James Alexander and Mary Spratt Provoost, and the sister of his business associate, Lord Stirling.
 Before her death in 1767, they had twelve children, including: